yellowmessenger/documentation/docs/platform_concepts/studio/analyze/chat-logs.md

     You can make use of quick labeling to easily categorize conversations and provide better context to it.

 * ***Filter conversations***:
     This makes your life easy when there are too many conversations in the log.
 You can choose to see specific types of conversations using the various predefined filters.
-For example, see conversations having a specific journey,  logged on a specific date range, involving specific nodes, drop-offs. and more.
+For example, see conversations having a specific flow,  logged on a specific date range, involving specific nodes, drop-offs. and more.
 To know more, see [here](https://docs.google.com/document/d/1_ThTAqcZo62EayDfH4vV90zZwXZJ0fId/edit#heading=h.hsg2jg34bnxe).